webdev-Sameera/MyPortfolio/README.md

 # 🌐 Personal Portfolio Website

-A responsive personal portfolio website showcasing my projects, skills, and experience as an aspiring frontend developer.
+A personal portfolio website showcasing my projects, skills, and experience as an aspiring frontend developer.
 Built with clean design, smooth navigation, and a focus on delivering a great user experience.

 ---